bobbingwide/oik-magnetic-poetry/readme.txt

 If it's not activated then it'll be "Code is Poetry".
 No surprises there.

-= It sometimes looks a bit funny =
+= Can I choose the font size? =
 Yes.
-It needs some better CSS.
+Use block's Typography settings

-= Can I choose the font size and amount each word is rotated? = Not using the block's settings.
+= Can I change the amount each word is rotated? =
-But you can write some custom CSS.
+Not using the block's settings.

 == Screenshots ==